Guidonian hand

-The Guidonian hand was a mnemonic device used to assist singers in learning to sight-sing.
-Some form of the device may have been used by Guido of Arezzo, a medieval music theorist who wrote a number of treatises, including one instructing singers in sightreading.
+The Guidonian hand was a mnemonic device used to assist people learning to sight-sing.
+Some form of the device may have been used by Guido of Arezzo, a medieval music theorist who wrote several treatises, including one instructing singers in sightreading.
 The hand occurs in some manuscripts before Guido's time as a tool to find the semitone; it does not have the depicted form until the 12th century.
 Sigebertus Gemblacensis in c.
 1105–1110 did describe Guido using the joints of the hand to aid in teaching his hexachord.
-The Guidonian hand is closely linked with Guido's new ideas about how to learn music, including the use of hexachords, and the first known Western use of solfège.
+The Guidonian hand is closely linked with Guido's ideas about how to learn music, including the use of hexachords, and the first known Western use of solfège.